ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 of his infamous behaviour to Mr. Darcy; and you yourself, when last at Longbourn, heard in what manner he spoke of the man who had behaved with such forbearance and liberality towards him.
-And there are other circumstances which I am not at liberty--which it is not worth while to relate; but his lies about the whole Pemberley family are endless.
+And there are other circumstances which I am not at liberty -- which it is not worth while to relate; but his lies about the whole Pemberley family are endless.
 From what he said of Miss Darcy I was thoroughly prepared to see a proud, reserved, disagreeable girl.
 Yet he knew to the contrary himself.
 He